Reverse ASIN Lookup Explained: How to Steal Your Competitors’ Best Keywords in 2026

 Why 2026’s Algorithm Changes Everything About Reverse ASIN

-This changes the prioritization framework entirely.
-Intent now outweighs volume.
-For example, a keyword with a modest 500 monthly searches but a 15% conversion rate is far more valuable than a keyword with 10,000 searches and a 1% conversion rate.
-The former generates more sales and signals relevance to Amazon, leading to better rankings over time.
+This changes everything, you’ll see.
+Intent is more important than volume alone.
+Here’s the deal: a keyword with just 500 monthly searches but a 15% conversion rate is far better than one with 10,000 searches and a 1% conversion rate.
+The small one brings more sales, telling Amazon it’s relevant.
+So, better rankings will follow it.

 Where to Place Discovered Keywords (TFSD Framework)

-The TFSD model breaks a listing down into four core sections, each with a specific role in keyword strategy:
+The TFSD model?
+It breaks a listing into four parts.
+Each has a job in your keyword plan.
+Simple, right?

-- Features (Bullets): This section should focus on selling benefits while reinforcing indexing.
-The keyword distribution should be approximately 70% high-intent and 30% supporting terms.
+• Features (Bullets): This part should sell the benefits.
+It also helps with indexing.
+The keyword setup here?
+It’s about 70% high-intent and 30% supporting terms.

-- Search Terms (Backend): This section is for 100% supportive, non-repeating keywords.
-Use this space for variants, synonyms, and secondary use cases.
-Do not repeat words already present in the title or bullets.
+• Search Terms (Backend): This section should be 100% supportive, non-repeating keywords.
+Use this for variants and synonyms, and any secondary uses.
+Don’t repeat words already in the title or bullets!

 5 Reverse ASIN Mistakes That Tank Rankings